petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 It's important to use the right tool for the job, but in order to achieve single button reproducibility all tools need to somehow be tied together.
-Researchers may want to use different tools for different tasks, but also may need to run different processes in different locations.
+Researchers may also need
+to run different processes in different locations.
 For example, a simulation may be run on a high performance computing (HPC) cluster, the results post-processed and visualized on a laptop, then written about on a cloud platform like Overleaf.
-In a single button reproducible workflow a change to the simulation parameters results in updated figures and tables on Overleaf without manually moving files around and picking which script to run.
+In a single button reproducible workflow a change to the simulation parameters results in updated figures and tables in the paper without manually moving files around and picking which scripts to run.

-Calkit's strategy here is simple: Connect these different systems from the project itself, keeping that as the single source of truth.
+Calkit's strategy here is simple: Connect these different systems to the project itself, keeping that as the single source of truth.
 An Overleaf project can be linked to a subdirectory in the project and synced bidirectionally (without Git submodules).